MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

     session.send("You said: %s", session.message.text);
 });
 ```

+> [!NOTE]
+> The **ChatConnector** class implements all of the logic needed to communicate with the Bot Framework Connector Service and the [Bot Framework Emulator][emulator].
+> The [appId][appId] and [appPassword][appPassword] configuration parameters aren’t required when communicating with the emulator but you should ensure that they’re properly configured when you deploy your bot to the cloud.

 Your message handler takes a session object which can be used to read the user's message and compose replies.
 The [session.send()][SessionSend] method, which sends a reply to the user who sent the message, supports a flexible template syntax for formatting strings.